List of Tokyo Underground episodes

 This is a list of episodes of the Japanese anime Tokyo Underground.
 The anime premiered on the TV Tokyo television network on April 2, 2002 and ended on September 24, 2002, containing twenty-six episodes.
 It was animated by Studio Pierrot.
 The TV series was released on DVD by Geneon Entertainment in the US and Canada, released as a boxset by Manga Entertainment in the UK and by Tokyo Night Train in Australia.
-Cartoon Network Adult Swim it also aired in Canada on the digital channel G4techTV Canada, starting on July 22, 2007 at 8:30 pm ET/PT.
+It also aired in Canada on the digital channel G4techTV Canada, starting on July 22, 2007 at 8:30 pm ET/PT.
 English Airdates listed below are from the Canadian TV Broadcast.